yrCSS/awesome-complex-systems-community/CONTRIBUTING.md

 or by starting a discussion in a new [issue](https://github.com/yrCSS/awesome-complex-systems-community/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
-If you're not familiar with pull requests, you can either make it from a fork, following the detailed instruction from [this Stackoverlow comment](https://stackoverflow.com/a/146808050), or more simply use GitHub's web interface to make one, as explained in [this other comment](https://stackoverflow.com/a/61152349).
+If you're not familiar with pull requests, you can either make it from a fork, following the detailed instruction from [this Stack Overflow comment](https://stackoverflow.com/a/14680805), or more simply use GitHub's web interface to make one, as explained in [this other comment](https://stackoverflow.com/a/61152349).